Tuee22/effectful/documents/engineering/command_reference.md

   Poetry --> Build
 ```

+## Docker Service Management

+- Use the compose file specified in each guide; commands assume the `effectful` service unless noted.
+- Service names and compose files are listed in the Command Table for quick reference.

 ## Docker Command Prefix

 **All commands run inside Docker**: `docker compose -f docker/docker-compose.yml exec effectful poetry run <command>`